There is nothing like an unexpected guest to get everyone cleaning up the mess.

 “How about in two hours?”

 Major panic.
 Mom hung up the phone and immediately assembled all the children.
 We scrubbed and scoured, and picked up and primed every inch of the home.
-Then we were sent upstairs to shower and dress "appropriately" (our wardrobe choices demonstrated the fact that we weren't clear on the definition of that term).
+Then we were sent upstairs to shower and dress “appropriately.”

 “Therefore keep watch, because you do not know on what day your Lord will come.
 But understand this: If the owner of the house had known at what time of night the thief was coming, he would have kept watch and would not have let his house be broken into.
 So you also must be ready, because the Son of Man will come at an hour when you do not expect him.”
 (Matthew 24:42-44)